 Actually, I really don’t mind as long as I have layers.
 It’s all I have known since I was born here and I couldn’t live without the snow.
 However, I found that living down south meant it was wretched hot in the summer…sooo not for me.
 As a result, the only perfect place to live that I know of is heaven.

 Okay, so my goal was to make use of every bit of that headboard.
 I even yanked of these bed rail supports and used those as reinforcements for the seat I was creating.
 Those side supports will become something in a bit too.
 Hang on!

-After a bit more DIYness, here is my newly created repurposed bookcase headboard bench. (say that 5 times fast – ha!)
+Finally, after a bit more DIYness, here is my newly created repurposed bookcase headboard bench. (say that 5 times fast – ha!)

 The bench came out just as I’d hoped with ample seating and plenty of storage below.

-I added hardware that would keep from the lid from slamming down and make it easier to access those bins.
+In addition, I added hardware that would keep from the lid from slamming down and make it easier to access those bins.